hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 SomaticRegions | 1 | Count of somatic copy number regions this gene spans GermlineHomRegions | 0 | Count of homozygous germline regions this gene spans GermlineHet2HomRegions | 0 | Count of regions that are heterozygous in the germline but homozygous in the tumor this gene spans
-GermlineHet2HomRegions | 0 | Count of regions that are heterozygous in the germline but homozygous in the tumor this gene spans
 TranscriptId | ENST00000498124 | Ensembl Transcript ID
 TranscriptVersion | 1 | Ensembl Transcript ID Version
 ChromosomeBand | p21.3 | Chromosome Band of the gene